pixeldroid/programming-pages/lib/doc/_guides/Installing-the-site-template/Template-files.md

 ### Styles

-Programming pages uses the [Semantic UI][semantic-ui] framework for styling and navigation.
+Programming pages uses portions of the [Semantic UI][semantic-ui] framework for styling and navigation.
 The components used are stored under `_includes/styles/semantic-ui`, are aggregated by `styles/site.css`, and are included by the [base][layout-base] layout.

 Also under `_includes/styles/` are the [svg icon][svg-icons] definitions and css customizations unique to the programming pages template.